Lemon Pasta Salad

 No. Un-rinsed pasta absorbs dressing much better.

-a spoon taking a scoop of lemon pasta salad out of a bowl
+close up photo of a spoon taking a scoop of lemon pasta salad with penne pasta, fresh dill, tomatoes, cucumbers and slices of lemon in a large ceramic bowl

 Lemon Summer Pasta Salad